hmontazeri/mushak/README.md

 Mushak is a CLI tool that brings PaaS-like deployment experience to your own Linux VPS.
 Deploy your Docker-based applications with a simple `git push`, complete with automatic builds, health checks, and zero-downtime switching.

+## Why Mushak?

+I absolutly love Docker and Docker Compose.
+But it has 2 big issues:

+1. You need script or some kind of automation to get docker compose up and running on a remote server and then configure env. etc.
+2. You will face downtime with when redeployen a new version of your app.

+These 2 isses is why Mushak exists.
+It is a zero-config, zero-downtime alternative to self hosted PaaS you find on the market.

+So its basically GIT + Caddy + Docker (Compose) = Mushak.

 ## Features

 - **Zero Configuration**: Works out-of-the-box with `Dockerfile` or `docker-compose.yml`